The Northrop F-5 Enthusiast Page - Home

 readiness, training, and capability for joint operations were

 factors that delayed the selection/purchase of a less heavy

-- The only known preserved aircraft is at the Air Force Museum, on show at his premises in Riyadh, first noted in April 2006.
-Northrop F-5F
+- The only known preserved aircraft is at the Air Force Museum Northrop F-5F, on show at his premises in Riyadh, first noted in April 2006.
+It is rumoured as a former Jordanian aircraft.

 Northrop F-5E 1504 at the Air